ZhengdongWang/zhengdongwang.com/productivity.md

 > This is the try harder fallacy.
 I behold my situation and conclude that, somehow, I will improve it in the future by just sort of wishing it to be different, and then I get indignant that nothing happens.
 Like, “Um, excuse me!
 I've been doing all of this very diligent desiring for things to be different, and yet they remain the same, could someone please look into this?”

 ## Fast fast fast cut cut cut

+{{ chang }}

+> I sketched with the knowledge that I would very soon lose the ability to do so.
+And from this I derived a lesson, an old lesson.
+If there is something you want to do, do it right away; even then, you might be too late.
+Man is the most changeable of creatures.

 {{ kuhn }}